-• The (MDIO) register bits control the ICS1893AG configuration.
+- The (MDIO) register bits control the ICS1893CF configuration. - The ICS1893CF will only operate in the Software Configuration.

 The ISO/IEC specification defines bit 5.13 as the Remote Fault bit, and bit 19.13 is functionally identical to bit 5.13.
 The Remote Fault bit is set based on the Link Control Word received from the remote link partner.
 When this bit is a logic: